 We might have to hand it to the enduro crowd with this one.
 The Hipster Hydration Pack gives you just enough storage for a day on the trail.
 It can carry enough for a 4-hour ride, plus it distributes the weight nicely over the hips.
 That said, heavy drinkers may want to carry an extra bottle with them, as the 1.5L capacity may be a bit limiting for them.
 The side pouches make quick access easy when needing a bar or tool and there is still enough room to store a phone and light jacket.
 We were already a fan of Source Packs for their minimalist yet thoughtful construction and the Hipster Hydration Belt is no exception.
 The only suggestion we would have for smaller riders is to consider grabbing a second magnetic clip to help keep that insulated hose as snugly in place as possible if you aren’t going to use the harness.
 It isn’t a design flaw, Source needs to make the hose long enough to accommodate riders of every size, but it could make your ride a bit more pleasant.
 The harness seemed unnecessary as the pack stayed in place nicely on its own.
 However, we suggest keeping it just in case you ever need a costume for Oktoberfest.

 About The Reviewer

-Amanda Richter fell in love with mountain bikes in 2005 after moving to Colorado and wanting to explore her new home.
+Amanda Wentz fell in love with mountain bikes in 2005 after moving to Colorado and wanting to explore her new home.
 This love of riding, pushing her limits and exploring has taken her all over the US and even a few places internationally.
 It has motivated her to become a PMBI certified coach and personal trainer so that she can help people both on and off the bike.
 She has dabbled in racing downhill and XC and looks forward to more events and racing this coming season.
 While any day out on the bike is a good one, she is the most happy on anything that it challenging both uphill and down.
 Amanda recently moved out to Truckee where there is no snow this year but thankfully lots of new riding to explore!